JAlcocerT/JAlcocerT/content/blog/video-foto-tinker.md

 **TL;DR**

-After few months tinkering with an [action camera](https://jalcocert.github.io/JAlcocerT/dji-osmo-action-5-pro)
+After few months tinkering with an [action camera](https://jalcocert.github.io/JAlcocerT/dji-osmo-action-5-pro) and trying to [get better at photos/videos](https://beyondajourney.lol/articles/learning-photography/)

-and trying to ship [travel/adventure](https://jalcocert.github.io/JAlcocerT/tech-for-a-trip/) videos easily...
+All that huge storage requirement force you to ship those [travel/adventure](https://jalcocert.github.io/JAlcocerT/tech-for-a-trip/) videos faster...

 {{< callout type="info" >}}
-For **night video** and [the oa5pro](https://jalcocert.github.io/JAlcocerT/dji-osmo-action-5-pro/), for me it has worked better: -0.7EV, 50fps, S 1/400, ISO 100 ~25600 (max range), AWB, Texture -1 and Noise Reduction -2.
+For **night video** and [the oa5pro](https://jalcocert.github.io/JAlcocerT/dji-osmo-action-5-pro/), for me it has worked better: `-0.7EV, 50fps, S 1/400, ISO 100 ~25600` (max range), AWB, Texture -1 and Noise Reduction -2.
 {{< /callout >}}

-Ive been learnign few stuff on the way.
+Ive been learning few stuff on the way.

 0. And now there is a chance to do a **photo & video recap**